owlsectechnologies/tomango-2018/site/content/creates/online-marketing/_index.md

 	citation="Andy Laird, Managing Director, Fludes Carpets"
 >}}

-Tomango works closely with you to identify your business goals and focus on the right marketing mix to reach your customers.
+OwlSec Technologies works closely with you to identify your business goals and focus on the right marketing mix to reach your customers.

 Each client is different, so it’s definitely not a ‘one-size-fits-all’ process.